Austria - Country Commercial Guide

 Selling to the Public Sector

-Though government procurement regulations are generally transparent and carefully followed, tender specifications are often developed in cooperation with long-time consultants or trusted vendors and as a result tend to be custom-tailored to describe a particular product.
-Further, procurements often include service agreements.
-For these reasons, U.S. firms interested in government tenders in Austria are well-advised to establish a local presence, either directly or through a local partner, to build the necessary relationships of trust with potential clients.
+• Though government procurement regulations are generally transparent and carefully followed, tendering entities usually develop projects in cooperation with long-time consultants or trusted vendors.
+As a result, they are often custom-tailored to describe a particular product.
+Procurement specifications are generally released in German, and often include (local) service agreements.
+For all these reasons, U.S. firms interested in government tenders in Austria are well-advised to establish a local presence, either directly or through a local partner, to build the necessary relationships of trust with potential clients.

 Financing of Projects

-Projects in Austria are financed by private-sector, public, and/or EU resources.
+Projects in Austria are financed by private sector, the public sector, and/or EU resources.

-EU project financing may be available to businesses of any size or sector that participate in projects advancing EU interests.
+EU project financing may be available to entities of any size or sector that qualify to participate in projects advancing EU interests.
 EU financing programs may be tapped by entities including companies, as well as public sector bodies from EU member states such as cities and regions to support local infrastructure projects.

-The federal government, and to some degree provinces and municipalities, finance major infrastructure projects primarily directly with their own resources or with specially created financing vehicles.
+The Austrian federal government, and to some degree provinces and municipalities, finance major infrastructure projects primarily directly with their own resources or with specially created financing vehicles.
 In 2021, for example, the Austrian government budgeted €6.9 billion ($8.1 billion) for road, rail, and real estate projects.
 Public entity financing examples include the highway financing ASFINAG company that finances most road projects through toll revenues backed by government guarantees.
 Infrastructure projects administered by these entities are eligible for additional EU funding, for instance, several ASFINAG-run Austrian road infrastructure projects are co-funded by the European Commission through the Connecting Europe Facility program.
+Another example is the modernization and renovation of Vienna’s General Hospital noted earlier which is being financed through a cost-sharing arrangement between the City of Vienna and the Austrian Federal Government.

 Specialized financing entities such as Austria’s Kommunalkredit AG focus on sustainable infrastructure and other projects that are realized at a provincial, county or city level.
 Public-Private-Partnerships (PPP) are becoming an increasingly common way to finance urban projects and are often eligible for additional EU funding.